It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In Professor Layton and the Diabolical Box, the resemblance between Katia and her grandmother, Sofia, is so strong that even the game's main antagonist confuses the two.
 Considering that he's mistaking Katia for his estranged lover and he's really her grandfather, it's no wonder the poor girl gets a little distressed before she finally gets a chance to explain.

-- Sam & Max Season 3 episode "The Tomb of Sammun-Mak," you play as their grandfathers, Sameth and Maximus.
+- Sam & Max: The Devil's Playhouse episode "The Tomb of Sammun-Mak," you play as their grandfathers, Sameth and Maximus.

 - Also, Nicholas St. Kringle is implied to be the ancestor of Santa Claus.

 - Subverted with Jurgen, who is initially assumed to be an identical grandfather of the vampire Jurgen.
 That is until he is bitten by a vampire elf in the past.